ToolJet/ToolJet/docs/docs/data-sources/restapi/connection.md

 ---
-id: connection
+id: configuration
-title: Connect
+title: Configuration
 slug: /data-sources/rest-api/
 ---

 ToolJet can establish connections with any available REST API endpoint, allowing you to create queries and interact with external data sources seamlessly.

-## Connect to a REST API Data Source
+## Setting up a REST API Data Source

 <div>